Boxing career of Manny Pacquiao

 Manny Pacquiao has competed in professional boxing from 1995.
 Regarded by boxing historians as one of the greatest professional boxers of all time, Pacquiao is the only boxer in history to win twelve world titles in eight different weight divisions.
 He won the lineal championship in four different weight classes (flyweight, featherweight, super featherweight, light welterweight), and is the only boxer in history to win major world titles in four of the original eight weight divisions of boxing, also known as the "glamour divisions": flyweight, featherweight, lightweight, and welterweight.
-In June 2025, Pacquiao was inducted into the International Boxing Hall of Fame, becoming the third Filipino boxer to receive the honor.
+In June 2025, Pacquiao was inducted into the International Boxing Hall of Fame, becoming the third Filipino boxer to receive the honor, joining Gabriel Elorde (1993) and Pancho Villa (1994).

 In July 2019, Pacquiao became the oldest welterweight world champion in history at the age of 40, and the first boxer to become a recognized four-time welterweight champion after defeating Keith Thurman to win the WBA (Super) welterweight title.
 Pacquiao also holds the record of being the only boxer to hold world titles in four different decades, in the 1990s, 2000s, 2010s, and 2020s.

-He was named Fighter of the Decade for the 2000s by the Boxing Writers Association of America (BWAA), WBC, WBO, The Sporting News and HBO.
-He is also a three-time Ring magazine, ESPN and BWAA Fighter of the Year, winning both awards in 2006, 2008 and 2009; and the Best Fighter ESPY Award in 2009 and 2011.
+He was named Fighter of the Decade for the 2000s by the Boxing Writers Association of America (BWAA), World Boxing Council (WBC), World Boxing Organization (WBO), The Sporting News and HBO.
+He is also a three-time The Ring, ESPN, and BWAA Fighter of the Year, winning the award in 2006, 2008 and 2009, and a two-time Best Fighter ESPY Award winner in 2009 and 2011.
 In 2016, Pacquiao was ranked second on ESPN's list of top boxers, pound-for-pound, of the past 25 years.
-In 2024, they also ranked him second among the best boxers of the 21st century.
+In 2024, they ranked him second among the best boxers of the 21st century.
+In 2025, The Ring also ranked Pacquiao second among the greatest pound-for-pound boxers of the 21st century.